 Following the birth of our second child — a daughter called Michaela — I was fortunate to be able to take seven glorious weeks of parental leave to embrace the joy of becoming a new dad again, care for my wife as she recovered, and to take the time to settle into becoming a family of four.

-I work as a management consultant for a company that provides very progressive parental leave and flexible working options.
+I was working as a management consultant for a company that provides very progressive parental leave and flexible working options.
 These include both formal and ad hoc options ranging from working remotely and/or outside standard hours, to part-time, job sharing, and more.

 Before taking parental leave, my boss asked me what flexible working arrangements I wanted when I returned.
 It actually caught me off guard: What type of arrangements would I actually need?
 And how can I tell that far in advance?
 Thankfully, he told me to think about it and get back to him when I returned.

 I was hesitant to give an answer because when my first child was born, I ended up changing my flexible arrangements every few months as his needs changed over time.
-Michaela’s needs will no doubt differ, so my only expectation this time around is that my flexible arrangements will need to shift over time.
+Michaela’s needs would no doubt differ, so my only expectation second time around was that my flexible arrangements would need to shift over time.

 Returning to work after parental leave